Overview of the Climate Launchpad Bootcamp

 Key Activity:

-Focus: Communication and execution
+Focus: Communication, pitching, and execution

 - Pitch Preparation